Fed Raises Interest Rates Again As Economy Rolls On

 The rate hikes have come at a time when there is very little inflationary pressure.
 In fact, inflation numbers have been consistently undershooting the Fed's 2 percent target in recent years.

-Yellen, who will step down in February, has said she thinks the forces that have been holding inflation down are temporary and that she expects it will soon be on the rise again, given the economy's tight labor markets and improved growth rate.
+Yellen will preside over one more meeting in late January and will step down in February.
+She has said she thinks the forces that have been holding inflation down are temporary and that she expects it will soon be on the rise again, given the economy's tight labor markets and improved growth rate.

 With unemployment at 4.1 percent and the economy growing strongly, Yellen and others believe that employers will be forced to pay higher wages.
 That could also motivate companies to try to boost prices, triggering higher inflation.